nergalex/f5-aks-kic-lab/source/class6/class6.rst

 lab 6 - Service Mesh
 ##############################################################

-This lab describes how to manage **partner API** consumption into a k8s cluster and outside with `NGINX Service Mesh <https://www.nginx.com/blog/introducing-nginx-service-mesh/>`_ .
+This lab describes how to manage **internal API** consumption into a k8s cluster and outside with `NGINX Service Mesh <https://www.nginx.com/blog/introducing-nginx-service-mesh/>`_ .

 .. toctree::
    :maxdepth: 1